 - Memory Problems

-- Muscle Pain in the chest areas along with bruising and minor swelling on the incision site.
+- Muscle Pain in the chest areas, bruising, and minor swelling on the incision site.

 Does Medicare cover heart surgery?